 - A single ornamental grass plant can be quite pretty to look at.

 The term, "ornamental," is used to distinguish this type of grass from "lawn" grass.
 Ornamental grass is very different from the "grass" that many of us have reluctantly been mowing since our childhoods.
 The latter is a functional grass, serving primarily a practical purpose: It forms a uniform surface on which to walk when we're out in the yard.
-Ornamental grass, by contrast, is not meant to be mowed, is not meant to be uniform, and is not meant to be tread upon.
+Ornamental grass, by contrast, isn't meant to be mowed, isn't meant to be uniform, and isn't meant to be tread upon.

 In terms of aesthetics, functional grass is mainly negative space.
 Its job is not so much to be admired, in and of itself, as it is to form a stage on which the yard's actors (flowers, shrubs, trees, hardscape, etc.) play their roles.
 Ornamental grass, by contrast, is one of the yard's actors.
 The primary purpose of ornamental grass is to be pretty, to be an "ornament."

-Ornamental grass is used in landscape design the way one uses flowers, shrubs, and trees.
-In fact, it is often mixed with such plants to fill flower beds, creating diversity in terms of form and texture.
-When composing such beds, it is best to layer the plants, placing the tallest in the back, the shortest in the front and the rest in the middle.
+Ornamental grass is used in landscape design the way you use flowers, shrubs, and trees.
+In fact, it's often mixed with such plants to fill flower beds, creating diversity in terms of form and texture.
+When composing such beds, it's best to layer the plants, placing the tallest in the back, the shortest in the front, and the rest in the middle.
 For this reason, we need to categorize ornamental grasses in terms of their height, as follows (all should be grown in full sun unless otherwise stated).

 Tall Varieties of Ornamental Grasses

 No fall or winter landscape should be without tall ornamental grass.
 Plumegrass (Erianthus ravennae) is grown in USDA planting zones 4 to 9.
 It grows 8 to 12 feet tall (its clump has a spread of 3 to 4 feet).
 This plant, with its tall, thin shafts and fluffy coiffures, has a delicate structure that lends a touch of charm to the harsh winter landscape.
 Because of its height, a plant such as plumegrass can be used as a focal point.